Introduction: Colonic Irrigation Board

 The end of the tubing will attach to the elbow that is fixed in the splash guard.

-Now for the probe(s).
-In my opinion, the probe should be clean and dry between uses, but sterilization is unnecessary.
+Now for the nozzle(s).
+In my opinion, the nozzle should be clean and dry between uses, but sterilization is unnecessary.
 Unless, maybe, if you are offering a public colonic service.
-For boards that are used by more than one person, some people prefer to have a separate, assigned probe for each person.
+For boards that are used by more than one person, some people prefer to have a separate, assigned nozzle for each person.

-For each probe, cut 9 inches (22 cm) of rigid 1/4 inch (6.35mm) o.d. plastic tube.
+For each nozzle, cut 9 inches (22 cm) of rigid 1/4 inch (6.35mm) o.d. plastic tube.
 Round off the ends somewhat with sandpaper or a grinding wheel.

 Mix up some epoxy and dip one end in to make a smooth blob.
 Let harden.